googleapis/google-api-nodejs-client/README.md

 ### Media Uploads

 This client supports multipart media uploads.
-The resource parameters are specified in the `resource` object, and the media body itself is specified in the `media` object.
+The resource parameters are specified in the `resource` parameter object, and the media body itself is specified in the `media` parameter.

-Example: Upload a plain text file with the title "Test" and contents "Hello World".
+Example: Upload a plain text file to Google Drive with the title "Test" and contents "Hello World".

 ``` js
 var drive = google.drive({ version: 'v2', auth: oauth2Client });